Updated: May 24

 If you're a junkie for superfoods and natural home remedies then you're probably well aware of the benefits that pumpkin seed oil provides to the heart, brain, and immune system.
-However, you may not be aware of what this miraculous can do for the skin.
+However, you may not be aware of what this miraculous oil can do for the skin.

 If you're skeptical about putting oil on your face at all, afraid it will cause your skin to go all greasy, allow me to dissuade your fears.
-Cold-pressed oils like pumpkin seed oil contain essential fatty acids (EFA's) that regulate and balance moisture in the skin, preventing dryness but discouraging it from crossing the line into greasy territory.
-Pumpkin seed oil specifically has a low comedogenic rating which means its not the type of oil that will clog pores.
+Cold-pressed oils like pumpkin seed oil contain essential fatty acids (EFA's) that regulate and balance moisture in the skin, preventing dryness but discouraging it from crossing the line into the greasy territory.
+Pumpkin seed oil specifically has a low comedogenic rating which means it's not the type of oil that will clog pores.
 In fact, your face has a natural layer of fatty lipids essential to its health and dermatologists recommend against disrupting this lipid layer with frequent face washing because it can actually cause breakouts.
 (1)

 It works something like this...